[This is page 3 of a six-page article. Click here to go to page one.]

 (Here is a clip of him (and Ronald Colman) from "The Prisoner of Zenda".)

 This is Toto, Dorothy's beloved dog from the 1939 classic "The Wizard of Oz".

 original grave was destroyed by freeway construction.
 So, in 2011,

-Hollywood Forever has honored him with this little monument.
+Hollywood Forever honored her with this little monument.
 The words

 on the pedestal read "There's No Place Like Home."

 (You can see Toto in action in this clip from "The Wizard of Oz".)

 Woody's band was known as the "Thundering Herd".
 Woody played clarinet and sang as well.

 And now it's on to the lake, and some of the biggest stars in Hollywood...